 Whether you’re new to exercise or you squeeze in a workout every day, you’ve probably heard plenty of advice on how to get into shape and stay fit.
-Not all the advice is worth following, though.
-Before stepping out for a walk, heading to a yoga class, or doing some strength training exercises, read up on six common fitness myths.
+Not all the tips may be worth following, though.
+Before stepping out for a walk, heading to a yoga class, or doing some strength training exercises, read up on these six common fitness myths.

 Myth #1: The best way to get rid of belly fat is to do crunches and ab workouts.

 Fact: Don’t let anyone tell you that doing 100 crunches a day will give you a six-pack.
 While it would be great to spot-train and miraculously have a flat tummy by doing ab workouts, you also have to stay on your meal plan and lose weight.
 That’s because the only way to get rid of belly fat, which is also known as visceral fat, is to lose weight, and the only way to do this is to burn more calories than you take in from food.
 If you reduce your calories and exercise more, you’ll lose weight everywhere — and that includes your belly.
 That said, you can tone your abs as you are losing your overall body fat by doing crunches and other exercises targeted specifically at these muscles.

 Myth #2: Stretching before a workout will prevent injury.

 Fact: The jury is still out on whether pre-workout stretching really is beneficial.
 While some experts say that it can increase your range of motion and prevent injury, others feel it may destabilize muscles and make them less prepared for vigorous exercise.
 It appears that stretching, when it loosens muscles and tendons, may also temporarily weaken them.
 A better option may be to do a pre-workout warm-up by using the muscles that you’ll be working during a particular exercise.
 If you’ll be doing interval walking, for example, walk for about 5 minutes at an easy pace before progressing to a moderate and then a fast pace depending on your level of conditioning.